 - Each certificate requires successful completion of a minimum of 12 graduate credit hours.
-Two of the certificates require completion of specified core courses in addition to electives.
+The certificates require completion of specified core courses and electives.

 - Successful applicants must have earned a bachelor's degree from an accredited 4-year college or university with an undergraduate GPA of 3.0 or above on a 4.0 scale.

 - Applicants should have a strong science background and those who lack prior coursework in basic plant science/biology and/or algebra will be considered for provisional admission to the program.
 Applicants will receive faculty guidance in selecting appropriate level courses to ensure their success in the program.

 - Applicants will be allowed to enroll in only one certificate at a time.